...

 The Dangers of Carfentanil

 Carfentanil is a highly potent synthetic opioid that binds to the same receptors in the brain as natural endorphins, which regulate pain and mood.
-This drug can flood these receptors, leading to profound suppression of the central nervous system, particularly the respiratory centers.
-This can cause severe respiratory depression, where the brain fails to send proper signals to the muscles that control breathing, resulting in a decreased or stopped breathing rate.
+This drug can flood these receptors, causing significant central nervous system depression.

 Street Names